 - Conversational agents that manage scheduling, answer patient inquiries, and support engagement via chat, text, or voice.

-- Document and data processing agents extract and validate data from EHRs, clinical notes, labs, and insurance forms.
+- Document and data-processing agents extract and validate data from EHRs, clinical notes, lab results, and insurance forms.

 - Predictive & risk-scoring agents analyze historical and real-time data to flag patient risks and detect emerging patterns.